scikit-learn/enhancement_proposals/slep005/proposal.rst

 .. rubric:: Handling ``fit`` parameters

 Sample props or weights cannot be routed to steps downstream of a resampler in a Pipeline, unless they too are resampled.
-It's very unclear how this would work with Pipeline's current prefix-based fit parameter routing.

-TODO: propose solutions
+To support this, a resampler would need to be passed all props that are required downstream, and ``fit_resample`` should return resampled versions of them.
+Note that these must be distinct from parameters that affect the resampler's fitting.
+That is, consider the signature ``fit_resample(X, y=None, props=None, sample_weight=None)``.
+The ``sample_weight`` passed in should affect the resampling, but does not itself need to be resampled.
+A Pipeline would pass ``props`` including the fit parameters required downstream, which would be resampled and returned by ``fit_resample``.

 Example Usage:
 ~~~~~~~~~~~~~~